veksku/Assembly_x86_64/README.md

 # Assembly_x86_64

 Basic assembly programs.
-Because of its simplicity, assembly is easier to compile and execute compared to other high-level programming languages.
+Because of its simplicity, a code in assembly is easier to compile and execute compared to codes written in other high-level programming languages.
+Alongside URM, assembly is essential if you want to understand how the core operations (such as multiplying) work.
+Try not to end up with a spaghetti code though.. :)